 - AHLT H304 Statistics (2 cr.)
-Collection, tabulation, and elementary analysis of data; measures of central tendency, of variability, tests of significance, sampling procedures; prepares student to draw justified conclusion from numerical data. - AHLT H321 Public Health Issues (3 cr.)
-Review of current public health problems and issues and their causes.
-Coverage includes such areas as mental health, stress, alcohol and drug abuse, nutrition, chronic diseases, venereal disease, as well as environmental health problems. - AHLT H401 Community Health Organization and Administration (3 cr.)
-Historical development and objectives of community health with emphasis on public health; federal, state, and local health agency structure and community interrelationships; legal and financial aspects; professional functions in public health units and community health; program planning, evaluation, and implementation importance in public health services. - AHLT H421 Environmental Health Functions (3 cr.)
-Study of professional requirements and duties of the environmental health functions within health agencies; consideration of applicable laws and standards in each environmental health function; environmental health programs planning, evaluation, implementation, and personnel responsibilities.

-AHLT H422 Epidemiology (3 cr.)
+Collection, tabulation, and elementary analysis of data; measures of central tendency, of variability, tests of significance, sampling procedures; prepares student to draw justified conclusion from numerical data. - AHLT H401 Health Organization and Issues (3 cr.)
+Historical development and objectives of community health emphasizing structure, legal and financial aspects, professional functions, and program planning and evaluation of public health.
+Included also is a review of current health problems and issues, including such areas as mental health, alcohol and drug abuse, nutrition, chronic disease, and environmental pollution. - AHLT H421 Environmental Health Functions (3 cr.)
+Study of professional requirements and duties of the environmental health functions within health agencies; consideration of applicable laws and standards in each environmental health function; environmental health programs planning, evaluation, implementation, and personnel responsibilities. - AHLT H422 Epidemiology (3 cr.)
 Causes and behavior of communicable disease with an overview of selected diseases; basic principles of control and prevention.
-Case method approach with materials developed by NCDC.

-AHLT H423 Parasitology and Entomology (3 cr.)
-Survey of parasites and insects of public health importance affecting man, laboratory exercises in identification of insects, study of control measures and use of modern insecticides; rodents as disease vectors.
+Case method approach with materials developed by NCDC. - AHLT H423 Disease Vector Control (2 cr.)
+Survey of animal and insect disease vectors and economic pests of public health significance; vector and pest identification and control procedures; and survey of the classification, application, and restriction of pesticides in controlling disease vectors and economic pests commonly found in the U.S.